jaminvanderberg/LoginBundle/README.md

 In the Twig global configuration, you'll want to add some parameters that allow you to customize the look of the login/welcome page.  `image_bkg` defines the (web relative) path for a high-resolution image to use for the background of the login page.
 `image_logo` defines the (web relative) path for a logo image.
 This image can be whatever size you want, but somewhere around
 300-400 pixels wide is probably ideal.
+Specifying the logo height and width prevents the page from jumping when the logo loads.
+It is highly recommended that you do this.

 ### Templates